-Infectious mononucleosis is a viral disease that affects certain blood cells.
-It is caused by the Epstein-Barr virus (EBV), which is a member of the herpesvirus family.
-Most cases occur sporadically.
-Outbreaks are rare.
+Infectious mononucleosis (mono) is a viral disease that affects certain blood cells.
+It is caused by the Epstein-Barr virus, which is a member of the herpesvirus family.

-Symptoms include fever, sore throat, swollen glands and feeling tired.
-Sometimes, the liver and spleen are affected.
-Duration is from one to several weeks.
-The disease is very rarely fatal.
+Symptoms of mono will appear at four-to-six weeks after exposure.
+Symptoms include fever, sore throat, swollen glands and tiredness.
+In some cases, the liver and spleen are affected.
+Symptoms can last from one to several weeks.

 The only treatment needed in most cases is rest.
 There is no vaccine available to prevent mono.